Two-phase averaged system justification for ideal gases without conductivity: Modeling and Formal Derivation

 where $\rho = \alpha_+ \rho_+ +\alpha_- \rho_-.$ We need now to find the expression of $\sigma$.
 Even if $\sigma^\varepsilon$ converges strongly to $\sigma$ in $L^2([0,T]\times\Omega)$, the expression of the limit Cauchy stress is not clear.
 Indeed, passing to the limit in

 is not immediate because of the nonlinearity of $p$ and the fact that $\partial_x u^\varepsilon$ converges only weakly.
-However, following the classic idea of homogenization observed F. Murat, L. Tartar (see for example \cite{CiDo}, Theorem 5.5), we rewrite \eqref{deffluxeff}
+However, following the classic idea of homogenization observed by S. Spagnolo and F. Murat, L. Tartar (see for example \cite{Sp}, \cite{CiDo} Theorem 5.5 and \cite{MuTa}), we rewrite \eqref{deffluxeff}